Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch

 #### Elevators
-* Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second
+* Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1.25 seconds
 * Hintstring for elevators will now not show up until the elvator becomes usable again

 #### Teleporters